SameerHelaman/MGT-for-EVA712A/README.md

 ## AI acknowledgement

-OpenAI Codex was used to assist with code generation & debugging and code annotation.
-All AI-assisted outputs were reviewed and verified by the author before being used in this project.
+OpenAI Codex was used during this project to generate and revise code, assist with debugging, and produce code comments and annotations.
+I reviewed and checked these outputs before incorporating them into the project and take responsibility for the submitted implementation, analyses and reported results.
+Existing code and resources adapted from other projects are acknowledged separately.